 Ed.D. in Adult and Lifelong Learning

-The Adult and Lifelong Learning Doctor of Education degree (ADLL Ed.D.) is designed to prepare scholar/practitioners for instructional and leadership roles.
-Coursework focuses on the assessment, design, and implementation of educational programs for adult learners at all stages of development.
-Adult and Lifelong Learning scholar/practitioners work with specialized groups of adults including those with less than a secondary (high school equivalent) education, adult learners in postsecondary education, participants in educational programs offered by community and nonprofit agencies, and participants in professional education programs.
+The Adult and Lifelong Learning Doctor of Education degree is designed to prepare scholar-practitioners for instructional and leadership roles.
+Coursework focuses on the assessment, design and implementation of educational programs for adult learners at all stages of development.
+ADLL scholar-practitioners work with defined groups of adults including those with less than a secondary (high school equivalent) education, adult learners in postsecondary education, participants in educational programs offered by community and nonprofit agencies, and participants in professional education programs.

 Graduates of the ADLL Ed.D. program are employed as instructors, coordinators and directors of adult education and lifelong learning programs conducted in the fields of adult literacy and general education development, leisure learning, community and nonprofit organizations, Extension education, military education, postsecondary education, and continuing professional education programs.

 ADLL graduates will demonstrate the ability to:

 - Assess the educational needs of adult learners in a myriad of learning environments